bryancall/benchmark/README.md

 # Benchmarking ATS
-Some configuration scripts and a Makefile to run h2load over ATS as a benchmark.  dstat and perf will also need to be installed to capture detaile
+Some configuration scripts and a Makefile to run h2load over ATS as a benchmark.

 ## Assumptions
-ATS will need to be installed under `/opt/ats` and `h2load` will need be installed under `/opt/bin/h2load` with http3 support.
+ATS will need to be installed under `/opt/ats` and `h2load` will need be installed under `/opt/bin/h2load` with http3 support.  dstat and perf will also need to be installed to capture detaile.

 ## Benchmarking from localhost
 Running all the benchmarks for http/1.1, http/1.1 TLS, http2, and http3

     make

 If you want to run selective benchmarks you can use a target to make

     make http
     make https
     make http2